ProgrammingAgainstBrutality/end-police-violence/README.md

 information by [opening an issue here](https://github.com/ProgrammingAgainstBrutality/end-police-violence/issues/new).

-Please provide context and a source link, prefferably from Reddit, Twitter, Youtube or Streamable, so the content and be downloaded and preserved.
+Please provide context and a source link, prefferably from Reddit, Twitter, Youtube or Streamable, so the content and be downloaded and preserved. **To protect protesters, no videos including protester faces or identifying features will be added to this site unless the video is clearly from a news outlet.**

 You can also contribute by downloading copies of these videos to help ensure they are preserved and continue to be shared in the event that the current